goodwid/route-scout/DOCUMENTATION.md

-# Our Super-Cool Framework with the kick-ass Name
+# Route Lout - The rowdy router
 A framework that satisfies all your routing needs and makes your server-creating life much easier.
 May also make you look younger and more attractive.
 Results may vary.

 ## Features

 - easy to use
-- lightweight
 - simplifies using all common routing requests
 - lets you create your own routing requests
+- lightweight

 ## Is it any good?